Processing II: Acoustics

 # folders to save the processed data

-actotrack = [x for x in actotrack if x not in ac_old]
+actotrack = [f for f in actotrack if '_pr_' not in f]

 Here is an audio example